Izaac-G/CS50P/week_2/3_twttr/README.md

 2) Create a function to check for vowels within the string
 3) Declare a list with each of the vowels we are considering (a, e, i, o, and u)
 4) To check if there are any vowels, we will construct a for loop and compare each character to the characters in our vowel string, only returning characters that do not match
-    - To remove the vowels, we can use the .replace() function (https://docs.python.org/3/library/stdtypes.html#str.replace)
+    - To remove the vowels, we can use the [.replace()](https://docs.python.org/3/library/stdtypes.html#str.replace) method
 5) Return the modified string to our main function to be printed.